Yacine Louati

-Yacine Louati (born 4 March 1992) is a French professional volleyball player who plays as an outside hitter for Asseco Resovia and the France national team.
+Yacine Louati (born 4 March 1992) is a French professional volleyball player who plays as an outside hitter for ChKS Chełm and the France national team.
 Louati is a two–time Olympic champion, winning gold at Tokyo 2020 and Paris 2024 Olympic Games.

 Personal life

 Louati is of Tunisian descent through his father, Moutaa Louati, who was an international volleyball player for Tunisia.